9 Rustic Kitchen Countertop Design Ideas

 Old growth hardwood countertops are also available.
 They have more consistency to them, as well as a rich variety of finishes and wood species.
 Their grain and movement will still vary, but they won’t have potential nail holes or other marks.

-Both types of rustic countertops can lend charm and depth to any style of kitchen.
+Both types of rustic wood countertops can lend charm and depth to any style of kitchen.
 Wood countertops often develop a living finish over time.
 They soften where they are touched and develop a patina from use.
 This only enhances their beauty in a rustic setting, ensuring years of continued good looks.

 Rustic Kitchen Countertop Design Ideas